Timing of sex for pregnancy

 If I only have sex during my fertile window am I more likely to get pregnant?

-Although there are a number of days in the month when you are more fertile, there has not been a lot of high-quality research into whether timing sex around the 'fertility window' increases your chances of pregnancy.
-A review of the research that has been done found that some studies showed that it did help, but it concluded that more research is needed.
+Although there are a number of days in the month when you are more fertile, there has not been a lot of quality research into whether timing sex around the fertility window increases your chances of getting pregnant.
+A review of the research that has been done found that some studies showed it did help, but more research is needed.

-Having regular, unprotected sex (every 2 to 3 days without contraception) will give you the best chance of success.
-8 out of 10 couples where the woman is under 40 years old will get pregnant within one year if they have regular, unprotected sex.
+8 out of 10 couples where the woman is under 40 years old will get pregnant within one year if they have regular unprotected sex.
 More than 9 out of 10 couples will get pregnant within two years.

-If you find that regular sex is too stressful or if you are unable to do it for other reasons, working out the time you are most likely to be fertile in the month makes sense.
-This is sometimes referred to as your 'fertile window' and there are various ways that you can work out when it happens for you.
+If you find that regular sex is not feasible for any reason, working out the time you are most likely to be fertile in the month is likely to be helpful.
+This is sometimes referred to as your ‘fertility window’ and there are a few ways you can work out when it happens for you, such as using ovulation sticks and checking your cervical mucus.

-Is there a best position to have sex in?
+Is there a best position to have sex in to conceive?

-It doesn’t matter what position you have sex in when you’re trying to get pregnant.
-As long as the man ejaculates into the vagina, sperm can travel through the cervix and womb to the fallopian tubes where it can fertilise the egg.
+As long as the sperm ejaculates fully into the vagina, it can travel through the cervix and womb to the fallopian tubes where it can fertilise the egg, no matter the sexual position.

-Sexual positions that allow for deep penetration are likely to be the best for conception as they allow the sperm to be deposited as close to the cervix as possible.
-The missionary position (lying down, woman underneath the man, face to face) is often recommended for this reason.
+It’s thought that sexual positions that allow for deep penetration might be best for conception as they allow the sperm to be deposited as close to the cervix as possible.
+The missionary position (lying down, woman underneath, face to face) is often recommended for this reason.

 After you’ve had sex you might also like to place a pillow under your hips to tilt the pelvis and help the sperm to ‘travel’.

 There is no science or research that proves or disproves either of these suggestions above.
-It is completely up to you whether you wish to try these ideas out.
+It is completely up to you whether you wish to try them out.

 Sex and stress

 Trying for a baby can be stressful, especially if it’s taking longer than expected.
-Whether it’s pressure to perform, feeling like you’re having sex on a schedule or anxiety around infertility, your sex life can end up causing stress when it becomes all about the babies.
-This can put strain on your relationship with your partner and lower your sex drive, so you may end up having less sex instead of more.
+Whether it’s pressure to perform, feeling like you’re having sex on a schedule, or anxiety around not being able to conceive, your sex life can end up affected when it becomes all about the babies.

 Try to remember that it’s normal for sex to start feeling a little mechanical when you’re trying for a baby.
-This is something a lot of couples experience and it doesn’t mean there’s anything wrong with your relationship.
+This is something a lot of couples go through and it doesn’t mean there’s a problem with your relationship.

 Tips for stress-free sex

-You can’t always prevent stress, but there are things you can do to manage stress better.
+You can’t always prevent stress, but there are things you can do to manage it.
 Spending time focusing on each other and your relationship, rather than worrying about conceiving, can help.

 Here are a few suggestions for putting the joy back into trying to make a baby.

 - Take time to rekindle the romance.
-Have a candle-lit dinner at home, invite your partner on a date or start sending sexy text messages to each other.
+Have a candle-lit dinner at home, invite your partner on a date, or send sexy messages to each other.

-- Once you have worked out your cycle, book a holiday around the next time you may be ovulating.
-A break may help you relax and you may find sex enjoyable again.
+- Once you have worked out your cycle, book a break away around the next time you may be ovulating.
+It may help you relax and you may find sex more fun again.

 - Have sex for fun as well as for baby-making.

-- If all the sex is proving too much, try to work out the few days around ovulation to reduce the amount of sex you have on days you are very unlikely to get pregnant.
+- If all the sex is proving too much, try to work out the few days around ovulation to reduce the amount of sex you have on days you are least likely to get pregnant.

-- Some women may feel like a failure if conception doesn’t happen quickly.
-Even if pregnancy takes longer than you expected there should be no blame attached to it.
+- Some people may feel like a failure if conception doesn’t happen quickly.
+Even if pregnancy takes longer than expected there should be no blame attached to it.
 Infertility, if it occurs, can be male or female and is a treatable physical condition like any other.
-Take the time to reassure each other about this.

 - Try not to get anxious about sex and fertility too soon.
-Most couples conceive within a year of trying.
+Most people conceive within a year of trying.

-It’s also important to remember that you and your partner were a couple first, so try to spend time together doing other things that are important to you both.
-This may even help you put things into perspective and remind you why you wanted to start a family in the first place.
+It’s also vital to remember that you and your partner were a couple first, so try to spend time doing other things that matter to you both.
+This may even help you put things into perspective and remind you why you wanted to start a trying for a baby in the first place.

 A note about mental health